digital-work-lab/literature-review-seminar/slides/01-goals.md

 ## Review protocols: Conceptions

 - A plan that is developed a priori and fixed.
 The protocol regulates researchers and requires them to follow an inflexible set of rules.
-Fixed protocols are more common in the health sciences and often associated with theory-testing reviews like meta-analyses.
+Fixed protocols are more common in the health sciences and are often associated with theory-testing reviews like meta-analyses.
 - A “living plan”.
-The protocol is a living document which is used as a work log that records how the review project has evolved over time.
+The protocol is a living document that is used as a work log that records how the review project has evolved over time.
 Researchers may deviate from their original plan.
 Protocol development is thus iterative.

 ---